 Hardest Hit Fund Frequently Asked Questions

-The Hardest Hit Fund is made up of funds allocated by the federal government to specific states hardest hit by the recent economic downturn and is intended to help homeowners faced with financial hardship.
+It's made up of funds that the federal government distributes to the states that were hardest hit by the economic crisis.
+It includes a set of programs designed to help homeowners faced with a variety of financial hardships.

-If you live in Arizona, California, Nevada, Ohio or Rhode Island and are interested in the Hardest Hit Fund Principal Reduction Program, you will need to apply for a Home Affordable Modification apply for a Home Affordable Modification.
+If you live in Arizona, California or Ohio, your loan is not owned by Fannie Mae or Freddie Mac and you're interested in the Hardest Hit Fund Principal Reduction Program, you'll need to start by applying for a Home Affordable Modification apply for a Home Affordable Modification.
 Please call us at 1.800.846.2222 to discuss your options.

-Due to limitations in federal funding, new states are not likely to participate in the Hardest Hit Fund.
-If your state is not currently part of the Hardest Hit Fund program, it is unlikely to be approved for this program in the future.
-Choose your state to find out if it is currently part of the Hardest Hit Fund program.
+Due to limitations in federal funding, new states aren't likely to participate in the Hardest Hit Fund.
+If your state isn't currently part of the Hardest Hit Fund program, it is unlikely to be approved for this program in the future.
+Choose your state to find out if it's currently part of the Hardest Hit Fund program.

-If you are eligible, the financial information packet that you receive as part of your modification application will include a Third-Party Authorization that must be filled out and returned to us.
-We will then be able to review your eligibility for the Hardest Hit Fund Principal Reduction Program.
+If you're eligible, the financial information packet you receive as part of your modification application will contain a Third-Party Authorization.
+You’ll need to fill it out and return it to us.
+We'll then be able to review your eligibility for the Hardest Hit Fund Principal Reduction Program.

-If you did not receive a Third-Party Authorization and live in a participating state, please call us and speak with a specialist.
+If you didn't receive a Third-Party Authorization, live in a participating state and your loan is not owned by Fannie Mae or Freddie Mac, please call us and speak with a specialist.

 Please note: If you're unemployed and call us to apply for a home loan modification, we may speak with you about a home loan assistance program designed for unemployed homeowners.
 In that situation, you may need to decide which type of assistance you wish to pursue, because you may only take advantage of one program at one time.